-If either of the intervals be in mean time, add to it its 360th part diminished by the 70th part of itself, and the sum will be the corresponding interval in sidereal time.
-And if both are in mean time, reduce their difference to sidereal time by the same rule.
-Table IV. may also be used for this purpose.
+If either of the intervals be in mean time, subtract '0012 from its proportional logarithm, and the remainder will be the proportional logarithm of that interval in sidereal time.
+And if both are in mean time, subtract '0012 from the proportional logarithm of their difference, and the remainder will be the proportional logarithm of that difference in sidereal time.

-If the moon precede the star at the easterly, and follow it at the westerly meridian, the sum of the intervals instead of the difference will be A.
+If the moon precede the star at the easterly, and follow it at the westerly meridian, the sum of the intervals, instead of their difference, will be A.